Tecla/FarmProjection/README.md

 ## Reports

-Running the projection is most useful when reports are enabled.
-The results of the projection can be output to JSON format, HTML or both.
-The report files are written and automatically add the .json or .html file extension.
+The results of the projection are output to JSON and HTML files in the report directory (see the `--reportdir` command line option).
+One pair of JSON and HTML files are written for each projected scenario.

-Reports currently generate information on potential product output (livestock sold, milk sold, cheese sold, etc), employee pay and hours, and of course an estimate of the final bottom line that is left for the farm owner.
+Reports currently generate information on potential product output (livestock sold, milk sold, cheese sold, etc), various production metrics and requirements, estimated employee pay and hours, and of course an estimate of the final bottom line that is left for the farm owner.

 ### Warnings

-**Please keep in mind that this is only an estimate, and real-world situations and financial numbers could vary significantly from these projections.** This is only an exploration tool to get a feel for what is possible and to narrow down your planning.
+**Please keep in mind that the projections are only estimates, and real-world situations and financial numbers could vary significantly from these projections.** This is only an exploration tool to get a feel for what is possible and to narrow down your planning.

 ## Contributing

-Contributions, issues, etc are welcome.
+Contributions, issues, etc to the project are welcome.
 The only rule is that the project owner makes the rules, and there is no appeal from his decisions.
 Be humble, AKA don't be a dick, and all will go well for everyone.